 Mike said, “everything starts with an idea.
 Some ingredients are easy.
 Some ingredients just fall into place and you know what it’s going to taste like.
 But some are much more complex so we do small scale testing on a lot of the more unusual ingredients to just see how they interact in beer.”

 The amount of time this takes varies depending on the beer.

 “There are some recipes that we have developed over a week.
 And some that we have developed over months, and some that we are still working on.
 It very much depends on the ingredient and the beer.”

 Buying fresh ingredients produced in Korea is important to the brewery.
 Erik explained that “We are keen on using local ingredients.
 You can buy raspberry extracts from huge international places but for us it is kinda important to use something that came from a farm that you could visit.”

 It is this attitude of thinking locally that perhaps explains why they have been embraced by the local community so much.
 The area the brewery is based in is a tiny rural village about 20 minutes outside of Jeju City.

 This is quite a move away from the crowds of Seoul that they were used to and the possibility of a culture clash was surely high.
-However, Erik explains that since they have arrived the villagers have been nothing but welcoming, and have even taken to the beer.
+However, Erik explains that since they arrived the villagers have been nothing but welcoming and have even taken to the beer.

 ▲ Photo courtesy Magpie Brewing Co.